Errors or typos? Topics missing? Hard to read? Let us know or open an issue on GitHub.

 A running, not suspended instance is stopped with the command:

-Multiple running instances can be suspended at once, specifying all their names in the command line:
+You can stop multiple instances at once, specifying the instance names in the command line:

-All running instances are stopped at once with the --all
+To stop all running instances at once, use the --all

 $ multipass stop --all